pcuzner/ceph-ansible-copilot/README.md

 ## What's next?
 Here's some ideas on how copilot could evolve;
+1. support non-root user Installation
-1. support iSCSI gateways role
+2. support iSCSI gateways role
-2. post install configuration..what about enabling add-on pages through plugins for radosgw config for example.
+3. post install configuration..what about enabling add-on pages through plugins for radosgw config for example.
-3. add more debug information to improve support (e.g. ansible messages, host information)
+4. add more debug information to improve support (e.g. ansible messages, host information)

 ## Longer term...
 Crystal ball gazing - why not take this workflow to a cockpit plugin to provide a web frontend to the ceph-ansible installation process? *Now that would be cool!*